ACDguide/Governance/Governance/create/create-basics.md

 Climate datasets are complex and can be chopped up and stored in many different ways.
 For example, datasets can broken up into separate files that contain full timeseries of a single variable, or each file could contain one month of data for all relevant variables.
 You should structure your data files into a navigable directory structure that sorts your files into some high-level dimensions that make it easier to access and understand what different data your set contains, with a directory tree that is meaningful and interpretable, and keeps the number of individual files in a given directory to below ~1000.
 Depending on how many files you are going to produce, you also want to make sure you have some directory structure implemented before the number of files become hard to track, so set this early.
 Some suggestions for directory tree components/dimensions are: variable, frequency, modelling realm, experiment name, or governing project.

-There is a type of complex directory structure known as a '[Directory Reference Syntax](https://acdguide.github.io/Governance/tech/drs.html)' (DRS), which is typically standardised through intercomparison projects such as CMIP and CORDEX.
+There is a type of complex directory structure known as a '[Directory Reference Syntax](../tech/drs.md)' (DRS), which is typically standardised through intercomparison projects such as CMIP and CORDEX.
 The directory tree components are usually very broad and cover many contextual aspects, especially when multiple models or modelling intitutions are using the same directory structure and controlled vocabulary.

 Filenaming is an important consideration here, as confusion can easily arise if you have not named your files with enough verbosity to disentangle similar, but critically different files.
 A common recommendation is to name your files in a similar way to your directory structure (e.g. if you have both monthly and daily data, put these into two separate sub-directories and include the frequency in the filenames).
 Other provenance details, such as experiment name and model, should be considered in the filename itself to reduce the risk of confusing different outputs.
 For example, a file called 'ocean_2014.nc' can be misunderstood very easily, but a file called 'ACCESS-ESM_historical-pacemaker_ocean_monthly_2014.nc' is much clearer and will reduce the risk of having to rerun models, or misplacing irreplaceable observational data.
-See https://acdguide.github.io/Governance/tech/filenames.html for some tips to creating a robust filenaming convention for your datasets.
+See [this page](../tech/filenames.md) for some tips to creating a robust filenaming convention for your datasets.

 ## Backups & archiving